-Power of HOPE Community Organization started with a dream; a dream that Penny Jamieson brought to life in 2008 in Wellington County, Waterloo Region and surrounding areas.
+Power of HOPE Community Organization started with a dream; a dream that its founder, Penny Jamieson, brought to life in 2008 in Wellington County, Waterloo Region and surrounding areas.
 Details pertaining to the beginning years of Power of HOPE can be found on the Organization’s main website.

 Power of HOPE opened a chapter in Oxford County after a chance meeting at a vendor show attended by both Penny and Karen Geerts.